-The Greater Pittsburgh Rabbinical Association (GPRA) proudly presents Introduction to Judaism.
+The Greater Pittsburgh Jewish Clergy Association (GPJCA) proudly presents Introduction to Judaism.

 Intro to Judaism (ITJ for short) is a 25-week course, split into 3 units, that explores the literature, history, traditions, and spiritual foundations of the Jewish religion.
 The course welcomes anyone interested in growing in their knowledge of the Jewish faith who would like a nuanced, egalitarian, and beginner-intermediate course on Judaism.
 Teachers are drawn from rabbis and Jewish professionals in and around Pittsburgh.
 Classes take place on Sunday afternoons from 2 to 4 pm ET, and are offered in hybrid format - both online and in-person.

-The first unit will begin September 11, 2022.
-The second unit will begin November 20.
+The first unit began September 11, 2022.
+The second unit will begin November 20; if you are interested in joining the class, you can register now.
 The third unit will begin February 12.
 A student that misses the beginning of a unit can join at the start of the next unit, and can complete the full course by taking the units in order; i.e. a person who signs up in advance of unit 2 will then proceed to unit 3 and conclude the class by taking unit 1.

 Students must join at the beginning of each unit, but can take the class in whichever order they like - the first unit will repeat at some point not long after the third unit concludes.